 Sarajevo is a place of more specifics.
 We could call it "grad džamija" "grad mačaka" "grad kahve" "grad različitih kultura" "grad zimskih olimpijskih igra" "Vučkov grad" "ratni grad" (town of mosques, cats, coffee, city of different cultures, Winter Olympics, city of Vučko, war city).

 A spotted cat greeted us from the roof at the mosque.
 We went down the stairs to Kovači street and we were just a short distance from the famous Baščaršija.
-The path led alongside small typical shops such as bravar and čajdžinica (locksmith, tea room)where I would have left a half of salary.
+The path led alongside small typical shops such as bravar and čajdžinica (locksmith, tea room)where I would have spent half of my salary.
 I didn't even want to go any further.
-But at the end of the street was Sebilj - a symbol of the city - a fountain from the Ottoman era, followed by Baščaršijska džamija.
+But at the end of the street there was Sebilj - a symbol of the city - a fountain from the Ottoman era, followed by Baščaršijska džamija.
 This whole part is called Baščaršija - the Ottoman market.

 The atmosphere is complemented by shops full of wrought products and Arabic lamps, small dark wood houses, veiled Muslim women, the smell of roasted veal and lamb that spreads from every čevabdžinica (kebab shop)cigarette smoke and genuine Bosnian coffee cooked in džezva and drunken from fildžan.
 A cold winter breeze added an extra hallmark to this idyll.